-Although the current terms of the licences have expired, the licences are currently valid, and the Company has submitted to the Ministry of Mining and Energy applications for extensions of the licences.
-The Company is awaiting a decision from the Ministry regarding the extension applications.
+Although the current terms of the licenses have expired, the Company submitted to the Ministry of Mining and Energy applications for license renewals.
+These renewals are currently being processed by the Ministry, and the Company expects finalization of these renewals in the month of September.